isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/myprices-readme.txt

 Selecting an item in the listbox and pressing delete removes it from the list.

-If you select an item in the list box the script will do a broker search using that name (helps to make sure you have the correct spelling)
+When you select an item in the list box the script will do a broker search using that name (helps to make sure you have the correct spelling)